gif12/Project-Godjira-Scam-Writeup/README.md

 **Quick Notes:**
 - It appears they have linked a legit Twitter NFT service on their website to trick users: https://twitter.com/PGodjira.
-- After using a BetterDiscord plugin to find hidden channels, there was a channel in their server named #mod-logs.
+- After using a BetterDiscord plugin to find hidden channels, there was a channel in their server named `#mod-logs`.
 - The functionality of this bookmarklet is similiar to my repo: https://github.com/GalaxzyDev/MiniTokenMonster.

 ## 👀 First Glance